Adapting Noise to Data: Generative Flows from 1D Processes: Introduction

+Our approach allows us to i) avoid the limitations of Gaussian base noise, ii) eliminate manual fine-tuning of the noise distribution, and iii) drastically shorten the resulting transport paths as illustrated in Figure~\ref{fig:Checker}.
+Further, it can be extended to fit into few-step models, e.g. inductive moment matching (IMM) \cite{IMM2025, boffi_consistency} using more general mean reverting processes.

-1. We introduce a general construction method for generative neural flows by decomposing multi-dimensional flows into one-dimensional components.
-Ultimately, this allows us to work with \emph{one-dimensional noising} processes in the FM framework.
+\paragraph{Contributions.} 1.
+We introduce a general construction method for generative neural flows by decomposing multi-dimensional flows into one-dimensional components and applying a general mean reverting process.
+Ultimately, this allows us to work with 1D noising processes in the FM framework.

-2. We highlight three interesting noising processes for our framework: the Wiener process, the 1D Kac process and the 1D MMD gradient flow with negative distance kernel and uniform reference measure.
+2. We examine interesting 1D noising processes besides Brownian motion: the {physics-inspired} Kac process and the MMD gradient flow, leading to compactly supported noise and a better regularity of the FM velocity field.

-3. Based on the decomposition viewpoint, we propose to describe our 1D noising processes by their \emph{quantile functions}.
-Via quantile interpolants, our framework can also be incorporated into consistency models.

-4. Exploiting the simplicity of quantile functions, we propose to \emph{learn} the quantile functions of the 1D noise simultaneously within the FM framework, aiming to fit the noise to the data.
-Numerical experiments demonstrate the high flexibility of our data-adapted latent noise and a shortening of transport paths.

-\paragraph{Outline of the paper} In Section \ref{sec:prelim}, we start with essentials for our method, namely absolutely continuous curves in Wasserstein spaces in Subsection \ref{subsec:as} followed by conditional FM in Subsection \ref{subsec:fm}.
-Then, in Subsection \ref{sec:cooking}, we introduce quite general so-called mean-reverting processes which cover standard interpolation processes in FM, but will be required in their generality when dealing with the Kac flows and quantile interpolants for consistency models.

-In Section \ref{sec:dD}, we propose to decompose the noising processes into one dimensional ones.
-Having concrete one-dimensional processes in mind as the Kac process or the Wasserstein gradient descent flow of a special mean discrepancy functional leading to a certain Uniform process, we provide a general construction method for building accessible conditional velocity fields in FM.
-Finally, we consider just a scaled process, where the Wiener process and the Uniform one are special cases of.
-This leads us immediately to the question which one-dimensional processes or more precisely which latent noise distribution should be chosen.

-Section \ref{sec:1d}, which is a main contribution of our paper, aims to learn meaningful latent distributions from the data by learning the quantile functions belonging to one-dimensional noise.

-In Subsection \ref{sec:qprocess}, we recall the relation between measures on $\R$ and their quantile functions, and construct quantile interpolants that may enable the integration of our framework with consistency models like inductive moment matching.
-Based on this, we explain in Subsection \ref{subsec:learn} how a data-adapted latent distribution can be learned jointly with the velocity field.

-Numerical experiments demonstrating the advantages and the high potential of our approach are outlined for Section \ref{sec:numerics}.
-On synthetic datasets, we first analyze the behavior of flow matching combined with the learned latent, and subsequently characterize its advantages and limitations on image datasets.
+3. We show how our framework can be generalized for few-step models via so-called quantile interpolants.
+Furthermore, we offer an alternative method to construct multi-dimensional processes from one-dimensional ones using radially symmetric processes.

+4. As main contribution, we propose to \emph{learn the 1D noise distributions} within the FM framework in a data adapted way, by parameterizing them through quantile functions and employing the Wasserstein distance.